chavantxt/mydsacode/README.md

  git push

 ## Binary search
-To check ascending descending pick any two array element and compare.
+To check ascending descending pick any two array elements and compare.
+Count the difference in the index and add 1.